Medland History, Family Crest & Coats of Arms

 Medland Settlers in Canada in the 20th Century

-- William Edward Medland, aged 69, who emigrated to Toronto, Canada, in 1913
+- William Edward Medland, aged 69, who immigrated to Toronto, Canada, in 1913

-- William John Medland, aged 43, who emigrated to Toronto, Canada, in 1923
+- William John Medland, aged 43, who immigrated to Toronto, Canada, in 1923

 - Isabel Mary Medland, aged 40, who settled in Toronto, Canada, in 1923